 The change in fair value of warrant liability impacted our reported loss.
-During the three months ended July 31, 2017, we recognized a nominal loss on the change in the fair value of our warrant liability (2016 - \$0.3 million gain).
-The changes in fair value were based primarily on the change in the estimated fair market value of our shares.
+During the three and six months ended October 31, 2017, we recognized a \$0.4 million gain and a \$0.4 million gain, respectively, on the change in the fair value of our warrant liability (2016 - \$5 thousand loss and a \$0.3 million gain, respectively).
+The changes in fair value were based primarily on the expiry of warrants in the period.
 Gains and losses resulting from the revaluation of warrant liability are non-cash and do not impact our cash flows from operations.